NUBYRA/CarND-Vehicle-Detection/README.md

 |Cell per Block |2       |
 |HOG Channel    |ALL     |

+Final and best test accurcy was 98.59%.

 ###Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-See Cell # 10.
+See Cell # 9.
 I searched various overlapping window poisitons at different y-scale and window scale.
 Following are the three sets used and combined.
 This was more trail and error based to see which provided least false positive and duplicates.

 1. ystart = 380, ystop = 480, scale = 1.0
 2. ystart = 400, ystop = 600, scale = 1.5